 And actually, that’s just the latest evolutionary adaptation—which is mind blowing in and of itself, right?
 One branch of evolution took 250,000 years to achieve.
 In reality, human beings form part of a 4.5 billion-year-old evolution process.
 Our story starts way before that brilliant primate realized that her hands could hold her food and taught her babies the newest way to eat a banana.

 We are intimately connected to nature, evolving with it, from it, apart of it, and in recent years, apart from it.

 Human Health and the Health of the Planet

 Goethe declared: “It is not just nature’s degradation, it is the degradation of our consciousness of nature.
 Nature must be healed; its illness is directly proportional to the degree that our consciousness of nature is infirm.”

 And we happen to agree with him.

-Ever more isolated from its habitat, humankind seeks to subdue nature, using technology which places not only its own health, but that of the entire biosphere, in jeopardy.
-Ultimately, diversity loss and toxic-substance buildup create a decrease in ecosystem health, with profound repercussions for human physiology.
+Ever more isolated from its habitat, humankind seeks to subdue nature by using technology which places not only its own health but that of the entire biosphere in jeopardy.
+Ultimately, diversity loss and toxic-substance buildup create a decrease in ecosystem health with profound repercussions for human physiology.